rng-guy/NFSMWBartender/APPENDIX.md

 * You can disable this entire feature set by deleting all of its configuration files.

-* You can disable any feature of this set by deleting the file containing its parameters.
-This does not apply to the engagement-count fix, which is tied to this entire feature set instead.
+* You can disable any feature of this set by deleting the file containing its parameter group.
+This does not apply to the two bug fixes, which are each tied to this entire feature set.

 * Bartender disables this feature set if you leave any free-roam "Chasers" spawn table empty.

+* Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
+That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join the pursuit through Heavy / LeaderStrategy spawns, from roadblocks, or as helicopters.

 * You should ensure that every HeavyStrategy you enable in a given Heat level's `pursuitsupport` VltEd node is only listed there once (e.g. there isn't a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed.
 Otherwise, such duplicates can cause the game (and Bartender) to misread their `Duration` VltEd parameters.

-* If this feature set is enabled, you might see some HeavyStrategy 3 spawns stop short of trying to ram you head-on properly, and behave more like regular cops instead.
-This is the result of a vanilla bug: Sometimes, HeavyStrategy 3 spawns attempt to flee the pursuit right upon joining, skipping the ramming entirely.
-While Bartender prevents this instant fleeing, it cannot restore the ramming behaviour for any HeavyStrategy 3 spawns affected by this bug.

 * If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.